darrenjkt/SEE-MTDA/README.md

 ```

 ### 2. Point Cloud Detector
 To run train/test the detector, run the following docker image with our provided script.
-If you'd like to specify gpus to use in the docker container, you can do so with e.g. `-g 0` or `-g 0,1,2`:
+If you'd like to specify gpus to use in the docker container, you can do so with e.g. `-g 0` or `-g 0,1,2`.
+For testing, a single gpu is sufficient.
 ```
 # Run docker image for Point Cloud Detector
-bash docker/run.sh -i detector
+bash docker/run.sh -i detector -g 0

 # Enter docker container.
 Use `docker ps` to find the newly created container from the above image.
 docker exec -it ${CONTAINER_NAME} /bin/bash